rjmatthews62/MooCoderPy/README.md

 A double-click on an error message or stack trace in either the stack or the main terminal window will go the the relevent source code.
 ## TODO ##
-Syntax highlighting in local edit.
-Local edit to have a tab per unique name.
+Enable tests for local edits.

 ## Release History ##
+0.3.3 - External edit now opens in a seperate tab per item, supports syntax.

 0.3.2 - Double-click on error messages or stack to go to source line.

 0.3.1 - Fixed windows maximized for linux environment